-2.6.2 Characteristics of Prescribed Medicine Events
+2.7.2 Characteristics of Prescribed Medicine Events

-2.6.2.1 Date When Prescribed Medicine Was First Taken (RXBEGDD-RXBEGYR)
+2.7.2.1 Date When Prescribed Medicine Was First Taken (RXBEGDD-RXBEGYRX)

-There are three variables, which indicate when a prescribed medicine was first taken (used), as reported by the household.
-They are the following: RXBEGDD indicates the day a person first started taking a medication, RXBEGMM denotes the month in which a person first started taking a medication, and RXBEGYR reflects the year in which a person first started taking a medicine.
+There are three variables which indicate when a prescribed medicine was first taken (used), as reported by the household.
+They are the following: RXBEGDD indicates the day a person first started taking a medicine, RXBEGMM denotes the month in which a person first started taking a medication, and RXBEGYRX reflects the year in which a person first started taking a medicine.
 These "first taken" questions are only asked the first time a prescription is mentioned by the household.
 These questions are not asked of refills of the prescription for a person in subsequent rounds and result in a value of -1 being assigned to those types of events for these variables.
-These variables are unedited.
+For purposes of confidentiality, RXBEGYRX was bottom-coded at 1917 which makes RXBEGYRX consistent with the top-coding of the age variables on the 2002 Full Year Population Characteristics Public Use File (HC-062).

-2.6.2.2 Prescribed Medicine Attributes (RXNAME-RXUNITOS)
+2.7.2.2 Prescribed Medicine Attributes (RXNAME-RXSTRUNT)